-Resolving a dispute with a business
+Resolving a dispute with a business using the Alternative Dispute Resolution (ADR) Scheme

 The Local Government Ombudsmen investigate complaints about councils.
 They aim to get the council to put things right if they have gone wrong and if this has affected you directly.